philc/book-notes/psychology/deep work - cal newport.md

 * Attention residue: "that quick email check introduces a new target for your attention.
 Even worse, seeing messages that you cannot deal with at the moment, you'll be forced to turn back to the primary task with a secondary task left unfinished."
 * Why is Jack Dorsey successful?
-His work cannot be deep.
+As the CEO of two companies, his work cannot be deep.
   * "A good chief executive is essentially a hard-to-automate decision engine.
 They have built up a hard-won repository of experience and have honed and proved an instinct for their market.
     They're then presented inputs throughout the day in the form of emails and meetings that they